tfuger10/Material-Identification/Readme.md

 In this repository you will find the following files to take note of:

-[Notebook](Notebook.ipynb) contains the main data analysis code and notes for this project.
+[EDA-Modeling-Evaluation](EDA-Modeling-Evaluation.ipynb) contains the main data analysis code and notes for this project.

 [Crop Images](Image_Preprocessing_Notebooks/Crop_Images.ipynb) contains code to take all original images from a directory, crop them by a percentage of the original size, and paste in a newly created directory.